go-cart-io/cartogram-web/README.md

 bash tools/pull-executable.sh
 ```

-before following the [Linux](docs/setup-ubuntu.md) or [Mac OS X](docs/setup-osx.md) setup guide to get your local python environment up and running.
+before following the [Linux](docs/setup-linux.md) or [macOS](docs/setup-macos.md) setup guide to get your local python environment up and running.
 Please note that the guide may not up-to-date, so reach out to a team member if you can!

 To update the cartogram-cpp binary, use the `--latest` flag with the previous command like so: